Matthew Stiff: Post G4

 In 2008, following a schedule overhaul at Classic FM, Stiff re-joined the station as a weekend presenter (he had previously hosted another show with the other members of G4), after which he returned to Guildhall in 2009 for a Master of Music Opera course, graduating with a Distinction in 2011.
-He has since joined a number of opera companies including the British Youth Opera where he played Kecal in The Bartered Bride to rave reviews.
+He has since joined a number of opera companies including the British Youth Opera where he played Kecal in The Bartered Bride.